⬤ UPDATED 3:07 PM PT · AUG 11, 2026

 The Yozma IN10 Pro is probably the easiest bike on this list to recommend if you want a strong mix of price, power, size, and availability right now.

 At around $1,899 on sale, the spec sheet is genuinely impressive.
-You get a 5,500W peak brushless motor, a 60V 27Ah lithium-ion battery, 50 mph claimed top speed, up to 60 miles of claimed range, and a 17-inch front / 14-inch rear wheel setup.
-That wheel combo gives it a more serious mini motocross stance than the tiny 14/12-inch electric pit bikes, while still keeping it smaller and more manageable than a full-size dirt bike.
+You get a 5,500W peak brushless motor, a 60V 27Ah lithium-ion battery, 50 mph claimed top speed, up to 25 to 40 miles of range (depending on how you ride), and a 17-inch front / 14-inch rear wheel setup.
+That wheel combo gives it a more serious mini motocross stance than the tiny 14/12-inch electric pit bikes, while still keeping it smaller and more manageable than a full-size dirt bikes with 19in or 21in wheel setups.

 The big reason the IN10 Pro stands out is that it feels like a real step above the ultra-budget mini eMoto category.
 The 60V battery gives it more electrical headroom than most 52V budget bikes, the 27Ah pack is a decent size for the price, and the 143 lb weight is still manageable compared with larger eMotos.